KaTai08/Katai08/README.md

-This is a record to self-learning project of Karina.
+This is a github repository for my personal use

-All resources and data are from Kaggle.

-The main reason of setting up this profile is to consolidate all the knowledge I learnt and keep a record of coding experience.
+So far, part of the projects are related to master degree projects and some self-learning projects in kaggle.
+A lot is about self-learn and development.

+Please read with a loving attitute